mementum/backtrader/docs2/strategy.rst

   - be notified through ``notify_cashvalue(cash, value)`` of the current cash and portfolio in the broker

+  - be notified through ``notify_fund(cash, value, fundvalue, shares)`` of the current cash and portfolio in the broker and tradking of fundvalue and shares

   - Events (implementation specific) via ``notify_store(msg, *args, **kwargs)``

     See :doc:`cerebro` for an explanation on the *store* notifications.
 These